cfi-notebook/content-map/readme.md

 ### Document

-A single document which has a section map and sections that can be selected.
+A document is an object that has a title, slug, array of sections, and any other attributes you wish.
+It has a select function which can select a subset of sections.

 ### Library

-A group of documents which can be selected by their title or slug.
+A library is an object which has an array of documents and a selector that can both select documents and sections within a selected document.

 ### Section